alphagov/government-service-design-manual/Designing your service/colourpalettes.md

-#Colour palettes
+<h1>Colour palettes</h1>

-This is the standard GOV.UK colour palette.
-We recommend you use the Sass variables where possible in case the colour values are updated.
-The variables are defined in 'colours.scss' in the GOVUK Frontent Toolkit.
+<p>This is the standard GOV.UK colour palette.
+We recommend you use
+the Sass variables where possible in case the colour values are updated.
+The variables are defined in 'colours.scss' in the GOVUK Frontent Toolkit.</p>

 <h2>Semantic colour names</h2>